 The accounting equation always holds two changes in the transaction that’s why it’s based on the dual concept of accounting.
 The transaction may be sheet both side of equation same or different amount it’s sometimes decreasing or increase both sides by the same amount.
 Transaction effect accounting equation.
 Transaction affecting two items.
 Its Part of Accounting Cycle

-1. Transactions that are recorded on both opposite side of the accounting equation.
+1. Transactions that are recorded on both opposite side of the accounting equations.

 2. Transaction affecting the same side but in the opposite direction

-Transaction affecting two items such as Increase in assets decreases in other assets.
+- Transaction affecting two items such as an Increase in assets decreases in other assets.

 PROCEDURE TO PREPARE ACCOUNTING EQUATIONS